0scarB/dev-ref/README.md

 Can be found in the [ref-impls](./ref-impls/) directory.

 - [C Socket Client/Server using `poll` for multiplexing and non-blocking I/O](./ref-impls/c_socket_server/main.c)
+- [A Simple Testing Framework in C](./ref-impls/c_test_framework/main.c) -- Extensible; easily translatable to other languages

 ## External Resources